QhelDIV/ShapeFormer/README.md

 And then extract the data to `datasets/IMNet2_64/`.

 To use the full resolution dataset, please first download the original IMNet and HSP datasets, and run the `make_imnet_dataset` function in `shapeformer/data/imnet_datasets/imnet_datasets.py`

+### D-FAUST Human Dataset
+We also provide the scripts for process the D-FAUST human shapes.
+First, download the official D-FAUST dataset from this [link](https://dfaust.is.tuebingen.mpg.de/download.php) and extract to `datasets/DFAUST`
+Then, execute the following lines to generate obj files and generate sdf samples for the human meshes.

+      cd shapeformer/data/dfaust_datasets/datagen
+      python generate_dfaust_obj_runfile.py
+      bash generate_dfaust_obj_all.sh
+      python generate_dfaust_sdf_samples.py

 ## Usage